oroinc/documentation/user_guide/how_to_track.rst

     _paq.push(['trackEvent', 'OroCRM', 'Tracking', 'order successfully placed', '2699.990000' ]);

-Order successfully placed event is saved for the campaign with a dynamic value that corresponds to a total cost of the order.
+*"Order successfully placed" event is saved for the campaign with a dynamic value that corresponds to a total cost of the order.*

 .. |IcDelete| image:: ./img/buttons/IcDelete.png